Quansight/Quansight-website/apps/consulting/posts/announcing-qhub.md

 If you liked this article, check out our new blog post about [JupyterLab 3.0 dynamic extensions][jupyterlab blog post] at the link here.

 Update: QHub is now Nebari.
-See https://www.nebari.dev for more.
+See the [more recent post on Nebari][nebari post] and https://www.nebari.dev for more.

 [conda-docker repo]: https://github.com/conda-incubator/conda-docker
 [conda-store repo]: https://github.com/quansight/conda-store